pwinterscheidtTechtonic/BluetoothBlinkUp/README.md

 <p align="center"><img src="images/04.png" width="375" style="border: 1px solid #DDDDDD" >&nbsp;&nbsp;<img src="images/05.jpg" width="375" style="border: 1px solid #DDDDDD"></p>

+### Troubleshooting ###

+If you have issues building the iOS app, check that you have added the SDK files as per the SDK Read Me.
+You may need to update Xcode’s record of the location of the files `BUConfigId.swift` and `BUDevicePoller.swift`.
+Under *Build Settings*, make sure the **Search Paths > Framework Search Paths** field references the location of your installed (from the SDK) `BlinkUp.embeddedframework` folder.

 ## Post BlinkUp ##

 The sample Squirrel code provides a web UI which is served by the agent and can be visited by entering the agent URL into a desktop browser, or by selecting the **Open Agent URL** option presented by the app after the target device has activated.